Children playing in snow We all need nature - and nature needs you! Make your tax-deductible gift today. Click to donate.

 Couples and families looking for a challenge to tackle together will love taking a hike up the Trail of the Ledges at Pleasant Valley in Lenox.
 Fill your tumblers with hot beverages and bring something insulating to sit on so you can linger at the summit of Lenox Mountain and take in the sweeping views of the Taconic Range.

-For a more accessible date, the All Persons Trail winds past towering hemlocks to a boardwalk and observation deck with benches overlooking Pike's Pond.
-There you can watch for wildlife, including the sanctuary's industrious beavers—although they often keep to their warm lodges and dens in cold weather, they remain active all winter long.
+For a less strenuous date, check out the All Persons Trail, which winds past towering hemlocks to a boardwalk and observation deck with benches overlooking Pike's Pond.
+There, you can watch for wildlife, including the sanctuary's industrious beavers—although they often keep to their warm lodges and dens in cold weather, they remain active all winter long.

 For generations, the magnificent Great White Oak at Wachusett Meadow in Princeton has been a destination for friends, families, lovers, and solo travelers alike.
-This magnificent tree is at least 250 years old and has a massive trunk measuring 15 feet around, and the nearby bench is a perfect spot to admire its beauty and reflect on the quiet strength and resilience its venerable lifespan represents.
+This magnificent tree is at least 250 years old and has a massive trunk measuring 15 feet around.
+Cozy up on the nearby bench to admire its beauty and reflect on the quiet strength and resilience its venerable lifespan represents.

 The Fern Trail at Arcadia in Northampton and Easthampton follows a stretch of the Mill River and offers lovely views of the marshes and grasslands beyond, especially if you climb the observation tower or pause for a moment at the bench provided for just such occasions.
 From there, you can continue to follow the trail out to the Old Orchard (and maybe even sneak a kiss among the bare fruit trees) before heading back to the nature center on one of several trail options.

 The view from atop the namesake drumlin at Drumlin Farm in Lincoln is lovely year-round, but a fresh blanket of snow can make it extra special, coating the rolling hills all the way to distant Mount Wachusett almost 40 miles to the west.
-While you're there, take a stroll around the farmyard, where expectant mother goats and sheep will be nearing their due dates and the livestock crew is busy preparing for the influx of babies in March and April.
+Afterwards, take a stroll around the farmyard, where expectant mother goats and sheep will be nearing their due dates, and the livestock crew will be busy preparing for the influx of babies in March and April.

 Pack some snacks and a thermos of cocoa and go for a ramble along the nine miles of trails at Broadmoor in Natick, through mature woodlands, open fields, and along the edges of vibrant streams, ponds, and marshland.
 The boardwalk bench on the accessible All Persons Trail overlooking the marsh is a perfect spot to cuddle while looking for winter ducks like Wood Ducks, Hooded Mergansers, and more.

-Habitat Education Center in Belmont offers some fantastic cross-country skiing and snowshoeing in winter, with trailheads accessible right from the main parking lot.
-Schussing through the meadows and into the quiet woods will get your heart pumping (or maybe even skipping a beat over your skiing partner in that cute winter hat) and provides plenty of opportunities for private moments in a winter wonderland.
+Habitat Education Center in Belmont offers some fantastic cross-country skiing and snowshoeing in winter, with trailheads easily accessible from the main parking lot.
+Schussing through the meadows and into the quiet woods will get your heart pumping—or maybe even skipping a beat with excitement.
+The forested trails provide plenty of opportunities for private moments in a winter wonderland.

-Consider a stop at the charming greenhouse turned into an outdoor pen for the sanctuary's herd of charismatic goats.
+Before you leave, consider a stop at the charming greenhouse turned outdoor pen for the sanctuary's herd of charismatic goats.

 Ipswich River Wildlife Sanctuary, Topsfield

+Like a rock, love stands the test of time.
 For a truly unique nature adventure, try the Rockery at Ipswich River in Topsfield—an extraordinary grotto of stacked boulders, narrow passages, and small caves constructed in 1905.
 Take the Rockery Trail from the nature center and follow the Rockery Loop Trail around Rockery Pond.
-You can easily extend your hike or snowshoe with a jaunt on the Waterfowl Pond Trail out to the Stone Bridge, or any other segment of the 12 miles of trails.
+You can easily extend your hike (or snowshoe!) with a jaunt on the Waterfowl Pond Trail out to the Stone Bridge, or any other segment of the 12 miles of trails.

 Find a quiet moment together, even in the city, on the Fox Trail at Boston Nature Center in Mattapan.
 The trail leads you through fields, woods, and wetlands harboring pockets of activity from overwintering songbirds and waterfowl.
 Follow the boardwalk into the wetland to be surrounded by native cattails, softly swaying in the breeze.